Cross Browser Testing using Selenium WebDriver

 Why do we need Cross Browser Testing?

-Web-based applications are totally different from Windows applications.
+Web-based applications are very different from native desktop applications.
 A web application can be opened in any browser by the end user.
-For example, some people prefer to open https://twitter.com in Firefox browser, while other’s can be using Chrome browser or IE.
+For example, some people prefer to open https://twitter.com in Firefox, while others use Chrome, Safari, or Microsoft Edge.

-In the diagram below you can observe that in IE, the login box of Twitter is not showing curve at all corners, but we are able to see it in Chrome browser.
+In the diagram below you can observe that in older browsers, the login box of Twitter does not render rounded corners correctly, while modern Chrome renders the corners as designed.

 Cross Browser Testing

-This motive can be fulfilled with Cross Browser Testing of the product.
+This objective can be fulfilled with Cross Browser Testing of the product on every browser in scope.

 1. Font size mismatch in different browsers.